 This SPD is based on local circumstances and it is in conformity with the Core Strategy for the Black Country and the NPPF.
 It sets out a policy approach which moves away from the residential minimum standards approach advocated in previous policy documents.
 The SPD aims to ensure that parking provision in new development is designed to meet expected demand whilst making the most efficient use of land and maintaining the principles of sustainable development.

-You may view a paper copy of the SPD at the Planning Offices, 3 St. James’s Road, Dudley, The Dudley Council Plus offices on High Street, Dudley, the Council offices at Mary Stevens Park, Stourbridge or at any of the main libraries across the Borough at normal office opening hours (9am – 5pm).
+You may view a paper copy of the SPD at the address below or at any of the main libraries across the Borough.

-If you have any questions regarding the process of adopting the SPD or any queries upon the content of the document, please do not hesitate to contact us at the address, email or phone number below.
+If you have any questions regarding the process of adopting the SPD or any queries upon the content of the document, please do not hesitate to contact us.

 Local development framework timetable